House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Do I Need A Permit To Build A Carport?
 What You Need To Know!

-If you live in a windy, rainy, and snowy area, a carport is a must.
-All the debris, dust, and moisture can have a huge negative effect even on the toughest truck or SUV.
-However, before you even start thinking about the budget for the materials, the labor cost, and the timeframe, you will, most likely, must get a permit first.
-We say “most likely”, because this largely depends on the state that you live in.
+If you live in a windy, rainy, and snowy area, a carport is an excellent alternative to a garage.
+All the debris, dust, and moisture can have a substantial effect even on the toughest truck or SUV.
+However, before you even start thinking about the budget for the materials, the labor cost, and the timeframe, you will most need a permit first.
+We say “most likely” because this largely depends on the state you live in.

-That’s right: there are no one-size-fits-all, countrywide laws on this.
-You need to make sure the carport is built in compliance with the local requirements.
-We’re talking about zone restrictions, the size of the carport, whether it’s a standalone or attached structure and more.
-In this guide, we’ll cover permits, building codes, how to get a permit, when it might not be necessary, and more.
+The carport must be built in compliance with the local requirements.
+That includes the zone restrictions, the size of the carport, whether it’s a standalone or attached structure and more.
+In this guide, we’ll cover permits, building codes, how to get a permit, and when it might not be necessary.

 What Is The Definition Of A Carport?